Green Guru LLC Irrigation & Landscape Lighting

 How much does smart irrigation setup cost?

-Smart irrigation work is usually service-scoped because wiring condition, zone layout, and baseline mechanical health vary by property.
+Smart irrigation work is usually quoted after inspection because wiring condition, zone layout, and baseline mechanical health vary by property.
 We confirm fit on-site before quoting.

 Will a smart controller fix sprinkler hardware problems?